Our mission is to educate, commemorate, and encourage public interest in the American Civil War.

 Annual Field Trips

-The Fall 2020 Heart of the Rebellion Field Trip will depart from Marietta and Parkersburg on Thursday, November 5, and, return on Sunday, November 8, 2020.
-Destinations will include attractions in Beaufort and Charleston, South Carolina, as well as other Revolutionary and Civil War sites in North and South Carolina.
-More information on the Fall 2020 Heart of the Rebellion Field Trip will be forthcoming in May 2020.
+The Fall 2021 South Carolina and Seat of the Rebellion Field Trip will depart from Marietta and Parkersburg on Wednesday, November 3, and, return on Saturday, November 6, 2021.
+Destinations will include historical sites in Camden, Mt.
+Pleasant, Sullivans Island, Charleston, and Cowpens, South Carolina, as well as a National Cemetery with a Civil War period association in North Carolina.
+More information on the Fall 2021 Field Trip can be found on the upcoming trips tab of the website.
 All field trip proceeds are used to support our historical marker projects and Campus Martius Museum's Annual Civil War Day.

 Campus Martius Museum's Annual Civil War Field Day